Hristo-Boyadzhiev/FurnitureShop/README.md

 •	**Details Page:** In addition to the information visible to guests, a buy button is displayed.
 Clicking the button adds the product to the user's basket.
 The comments section includes a field to write a comment and a publish button.
 After adding a comment, its content is displayed, and a delete button.

 •	**Basket Page:** Visualizes all furniture bought by the user.
 Each piece of furniture includes "product details" and "remove" buttons.
-A "confirm order" button opens a page stating "YOUR PURCHASE IS COMPLETED!" before redirecting users to the home page.
+A "confirm order" button opens a page stating "YOUR PURCHASE IS COMPLETED!" before redirecting users to the catalog page.

 •	**Contact Us Page:** A form where users can fill in their name, email, message, and send it to the admin.